nahla-nee/cutils/docs/linkedList.md

 Creates a new node with the value `x`, and inserts it into `node`'s place.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int NAME##InsertNode(NAME##Node *node, NAME##Node *x)`

 Creates a new node with the value in `x`, and inserts it into `node`'s place.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int NAME##InsertNodes(NAME##Node *node, NAME##Node *x)`

 Creates new nodes with the values in `x`, and inserts them into `node`'s place.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int NAME##InsertList(NAME##Node *node, NAME *x)`

 Creates new nodes with the values in `x`, and inserts them into `node`'s place.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.